BAD REASONING

 NAME DESCRIPTION EXAMPLE

-This is a threat to use force to win the argument, including war, terrorism, battery, lobbying, strikes, disruptions, or casting a vote.
-"If you won't pass our law, we will plant bombs when and where you least expect them."
+A threat to use force to win the argument, including war, terrorism, battery, lobbying, strikes, or disruptions.
+"If you won't pass our law, we will plant explosives when and where you least expect them."

-This is name-calling, and the use of pejoratives and derogatory terms.
-"You are a bigot if you believe homosexuality is a sin."
+This is name-calling or the use of pejoratives and derogatory terms to discredit an argument.
+"You are a homophobic bigot if you believe that homosexual acts are defined by the Bible to be sins."

 Circumstance

-This is the use of the expected behaviors of various groups.
-"Christians are not supposed to discriminate."
+This is the use of the expected properties or behaviors of various groups as standards.
+"Christians are not ever supposed to discriminate against anyone for any reason."

-This is an attempt to make the outcome depend on pity, rather than logic.
+This is an attempt to make the outcome of the argument depend on the emotion of pity, rather than logic.
 "I don't care who's at fault.
-Only the manufacturer has the money to pay for his injuries."
+Only the manufacturer of the gun has the money to pay for his injuries."

 NAME DESCRIPTION EXAMPLE